-- Laser beams may not pass through magnifying optics such as microscopes and telescopes.
-Lasers must be labeled by the manufacturer so that power output can be inspected.
-Lasers without labels will NOT be permitted. - Lasers must be labeled by the manufacturer so that power output can be inspected.
+- 1. Laser beams may not pass through magnifying optics such as microscopes and telescopes. - Lasers must be labeled by the manufacturer so that power output can be inspected.
 Lasers without labels will NOT be permitted. - 3.
 Handheld lasers are NOT permitted. - Lasers will be confiscated with no warning if not used in a safe manner.